diegomontanari/42-Born2beRoot/README.md

 No prior experience?
 No problem! *Born to be Root* is designed to be beginner-friendly, guiding you step by step as you explore the power of Linux.

-# Key Points We Will Always Cover 🖥️
+## Key Points We Will Cover In This Guide 🖥️

 1. Understanding Virtual Machines